 “I’m drawn to the masks that men are forced to wear in order to survive long-term incarceration,” answers Noer.
-“Behind those walls you have to play certain roles to not show your weakness.
-A prison is almost like a theater stage in that respect.”
+“Behind those walls, you have to play certain roles to not show your weakness.
+A prison is almost like a theatre stage in that respect.”

 Beyond its profound sociological subtext, Papillon offered Noer a chance to explore the lives of two highly charismatic main characters.

 “Although I’m drawn to prison movies as a genre, this particular film was a great opportunity to follow a pair of amazing protagonists.
 The horrific conditions in French Guiana helped them forge a unique bond to survive.”

 That emotional depth is one of the director’s favourite aspects of Papillon.

 “On the surface, it’s a thrilling adventure film.
 But for me, it’s about the relationship that’s created between Papillon and Dega, who initially hate each other, but who become entirely dependent on each other by the end.”

 Unlike McFarland, who’d seen the 1973 version of Papillon countless times while growing up, Noer purposefully avoided the original film as he prepared to direct the update.